puttin/ZenTao-Client/README.md

 ZenTao-Client
 =============

 an iOS Client connect with ZenTao PMS
-This iOS program is the easiest way to connect your iDevice with ZenTao PMS.
+This iOS program will be the easiest way to connect your iDevice with ZenTao PMS.

 ### Screenshots
 ![My Task List](https://raw.github.com/puttin/ZenTao-Client/gh-pages/My%20Task%20List.png "My Task List")